DEAP/deap/doc/tutorials/advanced/numpy.rst

 	>>> print(b)
 	[5 2 3 8]

-Thus care must be taken when inheriting from :class:`numpy.ndarray` and **None** of the operators in the :mod:`~deap.tools` module implement such copying.
+Thus, care must be taken when inheriting from :class:`numpy.ndarray`;
+**none** of the operators in the :mod:`~deap.tools` module implement such copying.
+See the One Max with Numpy example for the complete two points crossover.

 Performance
 -----------